Smothered Pork chops

 Ingredients

-- 2 onion, sliced
+2 onions, sliced

 Directions

-- Sauté Aromatics: Once the pork is seared, add the sliced onion Sauté for a couple of minutes until they begin to soften.
+Sauté Aromatics: Once the pork is seared, add the sliced onion.
+Sauté for a couple of minutes until they begin to soften.

-- Rest the Pork: Leave the pork in the stock, I leave mine for at least 2 hours.
+Rest the Pork: Leave the pork in the stock.
+I leave mine for at least 2 hours.
 This allows the meat to reabsorb its juices and remain tender.
 You can even leave it overnight for a more flavorful result.